This is an updated version of our Atomic Theory I module. For the previous version, please go here.

 The electron explains so much

-In the better vacuums achieved in the Crookes’ tubes, the electrons could travel further distances without interaction because more gas had been removed, thus extending the dark space and ultimately travelling all the way through the tube to the anode.
+In the better vacuums achieved in the Crookes’ tubes, the electrons could travel further distances without interacting with gas molecules because of the lower density of molecules in the tube, thus extending the dark space.

 The less gas there was in a cathode ray tube, the _____ dark space could be observed.